7 Graphs

 • The adjacency list requires \Theta(|V| + |E|) memory.

 Exercise 7.7 Give an adjacency-list representation for a complete binary tree on 7 vertices.
 Give an equivalent adjacency-matrix representation.
-Assume that the edge are undirected and that the vertices are numbered from 1 to 7 as in a binary heap.
+Assume that the edges are undirected and that the vertices are numbered from 1 to 7 as in a binary heap.

-Exercise 7.8 What is the worst-case time-complexity of discovering all the edges?
+Exercise 7.8 What is the worst-case time complexity of discovering all the edges?

 7.2 Implementing a Graph